Barbara Goette

-Barbara Goette (26 July 1908 – 23 October 1997) was a British (by marriage)-German academic.
+Barbara Goette (26 July 1908 – 23 October 1997) was a British (by marriage) - German academic.
 She lived in Germany and then Australia.
-From 1935 to 1943, she was the private secretary of Ludwig Roselius, creator of Böttcherstraße and Kaffee HAG, and financier of Focke-Wulf.
+From 1935 to 1943, she was the private secretary of Ludwig Roselius.
+Roselius was the creator of the Böttcherstraße, Kaffee HAG and was the financier of Focke-Wulf.

 Early life

 Barbara Goette matriculated in Kassel in 1928 and began studying mathematics, physics and philosophy at Freiburg University and then Kiel where she took her state examinations in 1934-35.
 She met Dr. Ludwig Roselius through the marriage of her brother to his youngest daughter.
 He suggested she work for the concern.
 Goette became his companion, carer, confidante and collaborator.

 Career

 In September 1936, during a meeting in Berlin, the Reichsluftfahrtministerium (German Aviation Ministry) recommended reconstruction of Focke-Wulf with 50% going to the state and 50% to a large electronics concern.

 A short time later the Roselius conglomerate became majority shareholder with 46% and Lorenz (ITT) securing 27.8%.
 The aircraft company was reconstituted as Focke-Wulf Flugzeugbau GmbH.
 Goette was instrumental in assisting with this.

 In late 1935, the SS newspaper Das Schwarze Korps had launched a vitriolic attack on Roselius's Böttcherstrasse.
 The Böttcherstrasse was reclassified as 'degenerate art' and Hitler condemned Roselius at the Nazi Party rally of September 1936.
 Hitler was said to have spared Roselius's life due to Goette's service in the reorganization of Focke-Wulf.

 Subsequently in 1937, Roselius had the new FW 200 Condor fitted with 26 passenger seats as a tribute to Goette (her birthday was the 26th).
-However, after Barbara placed a bomb on the special FW200 with evidence, Ludwig covered for her.
-A massive dose of digitalis was allegedly injected by Hitler into Roselius on 15 May 1943 in the Hotel Kaiserhof (Berlin), causing his death.

 After the death of Roselius, Goette lectured in English at the Humboldt Hochschule in Berlin until the premises were demolished during a bombing raid.
 On 26 May 1944 Goette travelled to Bad Eilsen to meet with Focke-Wulf aircraft designer and engineer Professor Kurt Tank in order to obtain his written contribution for a memorial publication on Roselius' life.
 Reichsführer Heinrich Himmler saw Goette's English books at Mittersill Castle in Austria and the Gestapo launched an investigation in August 1944.
 She risked her life by writing about the issues that had infuriated Hitler in 1936, motivating his attack on Roselius and the Böttcherstrasse at the Nuremberg Party Rally in September of that year.
 This ten page essay, completed and approved in September 1944, was eventually published by the Bremen Yearbook in 1951 and is included in the reference section.
 The controversial aspects were: